randym/axlsx/README.md

 Please see the {file:CHANGELOG.md} document for past release information.

 #Thanks!

+Open source software is a community effort.
+None of this could have been done without the help of the people below.

 --------
 [ochko](https://github.com/ochko) - for performance fixes, kicking the crap out of axlsx and helping to maintain my general sanity.